Attic Fans Pros and Cons – 12 Facts You Need to Know

 Is a Solar or Electric Attic Fan Better?

 The better choice between solar attic fans and electric attic fans depends on the user.
 Electrical attic fans are better because they offer stronger cooling (they are typically rated 800 to 1600 CFM).
-But this comes at a price – electric attic fans consume a lot of power, so your utility bill may rise.
+But this comes at a price – electric attic fans consume a lot of power, so your heating and cooling bills may rise.
 Conversely, solar attic fans are powered by the sun, which is free to use.

 During periods of increased heating, electric attic fans work harder to keep the attic cool.
 Consequently, they consume more energy.
 But since solar-powered attic fans are powered by solar energy, sunny periods do not really affect their capacity.